daviinacio/streaming-display/README.md

   <p align="center">

-Centralize all streamings in the same place.
+Centralize all live streamings in one place.
     <br />
     <a href="https://github.com/daviinacio/streaming-display"><strong>Explore the docs »</strong></a>
     <br />